 Furthermore, to assist in comprehension of the legislation, interested parties can utilize a Toolbox that allows access to various systems and information.

 The Toolbox contains key links for fulfillment of SGMA requirements based on DWR and the Water Board input.
 The Sustainable Groundwater Management Act Toolbox also contains educational materials.

-How do you do effective water resources management and monitor water usage, water wells, and flowmeters?
-Have a look at Valarm’s Water and Fluid Monitoring Solutions and Systems.
+How does your organization do effective water resources management and monitor water usage, water wells, and flowmeters?